Kyomotoi/ATRI/README.md

 The project leader, learn Python is still less than half a year, so i think the code of this project may increase your blood pressure.
 But i'll do it better!

 This project also serves as a good channel for me to learn Python.
-Thanks you [Richard Chien](https://github.com/richardchien) and the Python-SDK: [NoneBot](https://github.com/nonebot/nonebot), them provided great help to this project.
+Thanks [Richard Chien](https://github.com/richardchien) and the Python-SDK: [NoneBot](https://github.com/nonebot/nonebot), them provided great help to this project.

 ## ACHIEVE
 アトリ can run on all platforms.